 Pan, zoom, and move around FigJam files like you would in a design file:

-Use the marker tool to draw freehand lines and expressive shapes.
+Use the marker tool and highlighter to draw freehand lines and expressive shapes.
 It's a fun way to add doodles to the board, call attention to something important, or make abstract connections.

 Switch between thin and thick versions to make your mark(er).
 Figma will apply some smoothing to any lines you create with the marker.